 Over 5.65M actions led to 60 commitments and announcements worth $7.2B (ZAR 104B), set to affect the lives of 121M people. $3.6B of these commitments are the direct result of Global Citizen campaigns.

 On December 2, 2018, Global Citizen brought together its largest contingency of heads of state, dignitaries, a group of the world’s most talented artists and influencers, and thousands of global citizens to celebrate the centenary of Nelson Mandela.

 Global Citizen Festival: Mandela 100 set a historic stage for not only donor countries but also for African countries standing up for his hope for the future, making sure that Africa was standing up and getting its voice heard.

 Neglected Tropical Diseases: The fight to end debilitating, disfiguring, and fatal Neglected Tropical Diseases took a big step forward with impressive commitments from the END Fund, the Bill and Melinda Gates Foundation, UK Aid, Virgin Unite, the Children's Investment Fund Foundation, the ELMA Foundation (UK), Mozambique, Botswana, and Belgium worth $154.9 million.

 HIV/AIDS: A number of significant pledges were made in the fight against HIV/AIDS.
 Ambassador Deborah Birx, on behalf of the United States, made an historic commitment of $1.2 billion channelled through PEPFAR on Global Citizen’s stage.
 It is the largest pledge the US government has made to HIV/AIDS.
-Alongside this pledge, the Global Fund committed $369 million in South Africa over the next 3 years.
-Of this sum, USD $90 million is set to go towards preventing new HIV infections among adolescent girls and young women most at risk.
+Alongside this pledge, the Global Fund committed $369 million in South Africa over the next three years.
+Of this sum, $90 million is set to go towards preventing new HIV infections among adolescent girls and young women most at risk.

 Motsepe Foundation: The hosting and presenting partner of the Global Citizen Festival: Mandela 100 announced a series of massive commitments totaling over USD $104.4 million.
 These commitments, announced by Dr. Precious Motsepe and Patrice Motsepe are set to advance education, economic inclusion, and equality of women and girls, as well as to ensure that current land discussions and processes in South Africa will result in land being made available to black people living in rural and urban areas.